gy910210/Action-aaai2016/README.md

 ## Slide
 The talk about this project in “Frontiers in Knowledge Graphs 2015” is at <http://pangolulu.github.io/2016/01/09/action/>.
 You can rely on this slide to know more about our ideas and approaches.

+## Demo
+A website demo of our project is at <http://202.120.38.146/~gongyu/action/>, where can browse the verbs' argument concepts in the browser.